 Microsoft Excel is the world’s foremost desktop application for storing, organizing, and manipulating data.
 This course teaches you how you can use the features of Excel to quickly organize, summarize, analyze, and visualize data so that you can understand your data and gain meaningful insights into it.
 First, you will learn how to order and group the data so that related items appear together.
 Then, you will discover how to apply totals and sub-totals to it.
 Finally, you will explore how to visualize the data using Conditional Formatting and Sparklines.
 By the end of the course, you will have the skills and knowledge to understand and visualize your own data in Excel.

 Ben is a Microsoft Project, Project Server/Online consultant, and Data Specialist with over 20 years of implementation experience.
 He has been a Microsoft MVP for nine years, as well as blogging on various project server scenarios, has articles published on the Microsoft Project User Group (MPUG), and is the author of Microsoft Project 2013 Plain & Simple.

-Course Overview [Autogenerated] so I expect you've got some Excel workbooks with a ton of data.
-And frankly, trying to review that data is simply overwhelming.
-In this course, I'll teach you how to organize the data into logical groups.
-Analyze it by quickly inserting subtitles, totals and how to spot trends and issues by using conditional formatting.
-Finally, I'll show you how to spark lines too neatly.
-Visualize a Siri's of data by using many grounds, and then additionally, I'll demonstrate how the majority of these features are instantly available using excels.
-Coolest feature.
-The quick analysis tool.
-Join may for this course and gain meaningful insights into your data so you can quickly identify opportunities issues on trends.
-From your information, your data will never be overwhelming again.
+Course Overview Hi.
+So I expect you've got some Excel workbooks with a ton of data in them, and frankly, trying to review that data is simply overwhelming.
+In this course, I'll teach you how to organize the data into logical groups, analyze it by quickly inserting subtotals and totals, and how to spot trends and issues by using conditional formatting.
+Finally, I'll show you how to use sparklines to neatly visualize a series of data by using mini graphs.
+And then additionally, I'll demonstrate how the majority of these features are instantly available using Excel's coolest feature, the Quick Analysis tool.
+Join me for this course, and gain meaningful insights into your data so you can quickly identify opportunities, issues, and trends from your information.
+Your data will never be overwhelming again.